Beyond Badges: Open Pathways for Learning

 The increasing importance of a learner’s ability to demonstrate the acquisition of knowledge and mastery of skills has led to a remarkable growth in adoption of Open Badges by educational institutions, non-traditional learning organizations, professional development associations, and other groups.
 Open Badges—information-rich portable digital credentials—signal learning achievements and provide a way to verify that a learner’s achievements are meaningful and can be trusted.

-At the start of 2017, IMS Global Learning Consortium assumed the management for the future evolution and publishing of the Open Badges standard.
+At the start of 2017, 1EdTech Consortium assumed the management for the future evolution and publishing of the Open Badges standard.
 Prior to this transition, Concentric Sky was a steward of the Badge Alliance and provided leadership in developing Open Badges 2.0, which is a major upgrade from the original specification.

 “We like to think of ourselves as problem solvers.
 Over the years, we've solved some pretty interesting problems for some of the most prominent organizations in the world.”